 - Initial enquiries for referrals made by local authorities should be made to Head Office Benecare Ltd, The Thatch, Stockers Hill, Boughton-Under-Blean, Faversham, Kent.
 ME13 9AB.
-Tel: 01227 751783.
-E-mail headoffice@bnenecareltd.co.uk - Head Office then passes the information to the Registered Manager of the home that potentially fits with the needs and requirements of the referral, the referral is also copied to the Responsible Individual for oversight. - If the Registered Manager feels the placement is suitable then they will discuss this with the Responsible Individual for possible matching and impact assessment to take place. - If a planned placement, and where in the best interests of the child, it will be arranged for the young person to visit the home with support from their social worker and or current placement, foster family, or birth family.
-This may include an overnight stay if possible. - When visiting the home children will be given a copy of the young person's guide and our home expectations will be discussed with the child. - Current children in placement will be encouraged to meet the child visiting so we can assess social interaction, and so the children can get to know each other and feel comfortable. - Visits to the home will form part of the matching and impact assessment. - Where visits are not possible, we will complete further consultation with the social worker and supporting professionals and family members to gain additional information about the child, which will count towards our matching and admissions process. - Upon placement acceptance, the matching and impact assessment will be completed by the Registered Manager and signed off by the Responsible Individual.
+Tel: 01227 751783 E-mail headoffice@benecareltd.co.uk. - Head Office then passes the information to the Registered Manager of the home that potentially fits with the needs and requirements of the referral, the referral is also copied to the Responsible Individual for oversight. - If the Registered Manager feels the placement is suitable then they will discuss this with the Responsible Individual for possible matching and impact assessment to take place. - During a planned placement, it will be arranged for the young person to visit the home with support from their social worker and or current placement, foster family, or birth family.
+This may include an overnight stay if possible. - When visiting the home children will be given a copy of the young person's guide and our home expectations will be discussed with the child. - Current children in placement will be encouraged to meet the child visiting so we can assess social interaction, and so the children can get to know each other and feel comfortable. - Visits to the home will form part of the matching and impact assessment. - Where visits are not possible to the home we will offer to go and visit the child to ensure we have a chance to meet the child and they have a chance to meet us too.
+If this is not possible then we will complete further consultation with the social worker and supporting professionals and family members to gain additional information about the child, which will count towards our matching and admissions process.
+A clear record of why we have not been able to meet the child before placement will be recorded on the matching and impact risk assessment. - Upon placement acceptance, the matching and impact assessment will be completed by the Registered Manager and signed off by the Responsible Individual.

 Following admission to placement, a placement planning meeting is arranged where professionals get together to discuss the needs of the child and placement plans will be put together.
+This will take place within 72 hours of placement commencing.
 We have our own agenda for this meeting based on the children's quality standards, and we ensure that all discussions and risk management strategies are recorded in the child's placement plan, behaviour support plans and risk assessments.